bbiswal333/bulletinboard/LoggingTracing/Exercise_13_Use_SLF4J_Features.md

 _Markers_ can be used to attach categories (or tags) to log messages, which then can be used to filter the log messages in Kibana.
 For example, one can attach markers for all SQL related log messages, and then during analysis only show messages with or without such _Markers_.

 You can also use _Markers_ to disable logging of certain messages directly on application level.
-By making use of a so-called _Filter_ you can filter out messages of a dedicated _Markers_ **even if their log level is higher** than the configured threshold.
-Note that using this approach the corresponding log messages are never printed to STDOUT and, thus, cannot be proccessed in Kibana.
+By making use of a so-called _Filter_ you can filter out messages of dedicated _Markers_ **even if their log level is higher** than the configured threshold.
+**Note:** Using this approach the corresponding log messages are never printed to STDOUT and, thus, cannot be proccessed in Kibana.

 In this exercise we extend our application to use the _Markers_ TECHNICAL for technical log messages.